 Noticing more hair in the shower plug than you like?
 Hair loss in pregnancy is quite common but it generally stops in the month after birth.

-Make sure you’re consuming plenty of high fibre foods and drinking lots of fluid to avoid becoming constipated, a common complaint in the second trimester.
+Make sure you’re consuming plenty of high fiber foods and drinking lots of fluid to avoid becoming constipated, a common complaint in the second trimester.

 See more in 25 Weeks Pregnant – Everything You Need To Know.

 Pregnancy Symptoms Week By Week – Third Trimester

 In the third trimester, here’s a breakdown of pregnancy symptoms week by week:

 Keep forgetting why you walked into a room and the name of the person you’ve worked next to for the last 3 years?
 Pregnancy brain is real and it’s very normal.
 Lack of sleep can make it worse so try for at least 8 hours a night.